-After the Big Game, a few friends were asking for my recipe for Pulled Pork so here goes.
+After serving for the Big Game, a few friends were asking for my recipe for Pulled Pork so here goes.
 It’s a bit of a mix of my favorite recipes so consider this to be tips and tricks.
 First off, be sure to make enough so you have leftovers for friends and co-workers as well.
 Tip of the hat to Naked Whiz’ Pulled Pork recipe (Safe for Work) and Dizzy Pig Barbecue Company, one of my favorite places to get BBQ rubs.

 First off, get yourself a good Pork Shoulder or “Boston Butt”.
 I use 6lb or more so there’s plenty for leftovers.
 There’s a big debate over whether to buy bone-in or boneless.
 Boneless is they remove the bone at the butcher.
 Some say the value of the bone-in is to conduct heat through the meat and protects the “Money Muscle”, a ribbon of meat that is prized among BBQ competition Judges.
 Others say you end up paying for useless bone.
 Mine were trimmed and tied from Fisher Meats which if you’re in the Seattle area is worth the drive for the experience.
 I don’t compete, but I like potentially shorter cooks so I get bone-in.

 For the cook, you need to set your fire to slow and low about 220deg.
 That’s Fahrenheit in case you’re keeping score at home.
 Plan for about 2 hours per pound.
 Then add one hour to get the fire up and going, and two hours buffer for when guests will arrive so you don’t have the dreaded, “Sorry everyone it’s still cooking” conversation.